2017 Award Recipients

 For her paper; "The current status of Aleuritopteris (Pteridaceae) based on recent molecular analyse" Co-authors: George Yatskievych, Layne Huiet, Kathleen Pryer and Michael D. Windham

-- Dr. Alejandra Vasco, Duke University
+- Dr. Alejandra Vasco, National Autonomous University of Mexico

 For her paper; "Leaf evolution and development: building better models from fern leaf diversity" Co-author: Barbara A. Ambrose